fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We'll explore `Cord` in more detail in the chapter on data types, we need only
+We will explore `Cord` in more detail in the chapter on data types, we need only
 know that it is an efficient data structure for storing and manipulating
 `String`.